Read This First

 Prompt 2: Some modern pundits have called economics dismal due to its unwieldy nature in respect to scientific inquiry and measurement.
 Please provide insight on this notion.

-The central claim is this: The notion that economics is considered “dismal” due to its perceived unwieldiness in scientific inquiry and measurement stems from the inherent challenges of applying strict scientific methods to study human behavior and societal systems.
+In plain terms: The notion that economics is considered “dismal” due to its perceived unwieldiness in scientific inquiry and measurement stems from the inherent challenges of applying strict scientific methods to study human behavior and societal systems.

 This middle step carries forward dismal science.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Complexity and Causality